zay448345045/Groove_Coaster_2_Server/README.md

 <summary>English</summary>
 <br>

+## Disclaimer

+This project has no affiliation with the GC2MRP.
+Their server is rewritten in Go and is not open source.
+For the sake or your privacy and data ownership, I only recommend solutions that are either self-hosted (local hosting or https://github.com/leohearts/groove_coaster_2_mobile_taroly_plugin) or an entirely offline solution (https://github.com/helloyanis/Groove2offline).

 ## Introduction

 This project is for game preservation purposes only.
 Creative liberty and conveniences have been taken when it comes to specific implementation.
 The goal is not to ensure 1:1 behavior, but to guarrantee the minimum viability of playing this game.
 It is provided as-is, per the GPLv2 license.